UoE-GanJianLab/dynamic-foraging/README.md

 |relative_trial_index|rewarded_percentage|high_reward_percentage|
 |---|---|---|
 |trial index relative to the switch|percentage of rewarded trials in the 50 trials before and after the switch, averaged across all switches|percentage of choices made to the high reward side in the 50 trials before and after the switch, averaged across all switches|

+#### Figure 2

+* Panel G

+Panel G is an example trial, showing angular velocity of wheel (blue), total angle traversed (red) and simultaneous multiple PFC single-unit recordings (black).
+The data are organized as follows:

 #### Figure 3
 1. Panel A B